lanna-code00/task_manager/README.md

 1. Pattern Used: Service Pattern

+2. Authentication Method: Sanctum

-2. Made use of API resource
+3. Made use of API resource

-3. Create Form Request for validation
+4. Create Form Request for validation

-4. Made use of laravel resource for returning data
+5. Made use of laravel resource for returning data

-5. Test files for Task and Authentication is in the tests/Feature(AuthTest and TaskTest) and tests/Unit (AuthTest and TaskTest) folder
+6. Test files for Task and Authentication is in the tests/Feature(AuthTest and TaskTest) and tests/Unit (AuthTest and TaskTest) folder

-6. Policy and Gate was used to prevent unauthorized request (like updating and deleting a task you didn't create)
+7. Policy and Gate was used to prevent unauthorized request (like updating and deleting a task you didn't create)

-7. Created an  exception app\Exceptions\UnauthorizedException.php to handle the unauthorized request for tasks
+8. Created an  exception app\Exceptions\UnauthorizedException.php to handle the unauthorized request for tasks

-8. If you clone this project, follow the steps below:
+9. If you clone this project, follow the steps below:

    Before this, if you want to clone this project clone it directly in your laragon/www folder, that is if you are using laragon.
 The steps are here https://medium.com/@chimaeze223/creating-your-own-local-domain-using-laragon-laravel-d08d692e8c2c  So, no need of you running php artisan serve.